Aeliot-Tm/php-cs-fixer-baseline/README.md

 **Pros:**
 - It helps to start using of PHP CS Fixer without preparing of all project.
+  Case you don't need to fix them all at the beginning.
+Only new & changed on each iteration.
 - It may speed up pipelines on CI for big projects.

 Base project has requires for it but not implemented yet: https://github.com/PHP-CS-Fixer/PHP-CS-Fixer/issues/6451